-Common Myths About the Goldendoodle
+Common Myths About the Goldendoodle and the Mini Goldendoodle

 As great as these dogs are there are a few myths about them that may not be true.
 Let’s discuss three common myths.

 First is the myth about shedding.
 Although Poodles are considered non-shedding, they do shed, but because they need to be groomed regularly their hair rarely makes it to the floor of your home.
 Golden Retrievers on the other hand are heavy shedders especially during the change of seasons when they lose their winter coats.
 When you cross the two breeds you may end up with less shedding but there are no guarantees.
-Later generation doodles may shed less if they were carefully breed to eliminate shedding.
+Later generation doodles may shed less if they were carefully breed to eliminate the shedding gene.

 The second common myth is that they are hypoallergenic.
 Poodles are considered a hypoallergenic breed meaning they may cause fewer issues for allergy suffers, but no dog breed is completely allergy friendly.
 Golden Retrievers are more prone to affect allergy suffers.
 Just like with the shedding, mixing the two breeds does not guarantee you will end up with a hypoallergenic dog.
 If you really need a hypoallergenic dog either consider getting a poodle or look for a terrier poodle mix where both breeds are considered hypoallergenic.

 The last common myth about the Goldendoodle is that they are low maintenance.
 A Goldendoodle may require more maintenance than either of the parent breeds.
 Depending on the coat type you may need to brush and line comb your doodle daily to avoid getting mats.
 A Goldendoodle will also require regular professional grooming to manage the hair.